• Home

 Staple Gun

-The first step is to figure out the size canvas you’d like to make.
+To create your own large-scale artwork, the first step is to make your canvas – deciding first the size canvas you’d like to make.
 The final measurement for the oversized canvas we built was 36×60.
 Matt cut the 1x2s to frame out the canvas.
 Here were cuts: (2) 60 in boards and (4) 35 in boards.
 We loosely laid them out like above.
 We did not worry about accurately space the support pieces because none of this would be seen once the drop cloth went over it.

 First, add a bit of wood glue to the edge then securing it with the brad nailer.